-Health and Safety - Optional Category (Highly Recommended)
+Health and Safety - Optional Category (Recommended)

-- Indicate the amount of Federal funds to be used to mitigate energy-related health and safety hazards, which are necessary to the installation of weatherization materials in accordance with 10 CFR 440.16(h) and 440.18(d)(15).
-The Health and Safety cost category should include materials and labor, but not training related to the implementation of health and safety measures.
-Please refer to WPN 22-7 for allowable costs associated with health and safety. - Grantees must set Health and Safety expenditure limits for their Subgrantees, providing justification by explaining the basis for setting these limits and providing related historical experience (frequency and cost).
+- Indicate the amount of federal funds to be used to mitigate energy-related health and safety hazards, which are necessary to the installation of weatherization materials in accordance with 10 CFR 440.16(h) and 440.18(d)(15).
+The H&S cost category should include materials and labor, but not training related to the implementation of health and safety measures.
+Refer to WPN 22-7 for allowable costs associated with health and safety. - Grantees must set H&S expenditure limits for their Subgrantees, providing justification by explaining the basis for setting these limits and providing related historical experience (frequency and cost).
 It is possible these limits may vary depending upon conditions found in different geographical areas.
 Limits must be expressed as a percentage of the ACPU.
-For example, if the ACPU is \$5,000, 10 percent would equal an average of \$500 per dwelling unit for health and safety.
-These funds are to be expended by Subgrantees in direct weatherization activities that mitigate health and safety concerns. - Health and Safety Percentage and Plan Template - O H&S budget requests of up to 15 percent will receive a single layer of review by the DOE PO.
-H&S budgets are a percentage of Program Operations (based on Health and Safety cost category divided by the Program Operations cost category).
-DOE considers this percentage reasonable, and PO can approve this percentage if sufficiently explained in the Health and Safety Plan. - Should a Grantee's H&S budget request exceed 15 percent of Program Operations, DOE will conduct a secondary level of review and may request additional information to justify the higher percentage. - DOE has provided (as an attachment to WPN 22-7) a template that Grantees may use for developing its Health and Safety Plan.
-Use of the template is optional; however, the information requested in the template is not.
-If a Grantee chooses not to use the template, then the same information requested in the template must still be included in the Grantee's Health and Safety Plan.
-Most Grantees have opted to use the template to ensure that none of the requested information is omitted, as this will delay approval of the Grantee's annual application. - The regulations do not mandate a separate Health and Safety budget cost category, but if the Grantee chooses to do so, expenditures are excluded from the ACPU calculation.
+For example, if the ACPU is \$5,000, 10% would equal an average of \$500 per dwelling unit for health and safety.
+These funds are to be expended by Subgrantees in direct weatherization activities that mitigate health and safety concerns.

+- H&S budget requests beyond 15% must be reviewed by the DOE PO.
+H&S budgets are a percentage of Program Operations (based on H&S cost category divided by the Program Operations cost category).
+Additional information may be requested to justify the higher percentage. - The regulations do not mandate a separate H&S budget cost category, but if the Grantee chooses to do so, expenditures are excluded from the ACPU calculation.
 This separate category also allows these costs to be isolated from ACPU calculations and cost-justification requirements within the energy audit.
-If Grantees choose not to have a separate health and safety

-- budget category, health and safety costs must be included in the calculation of the ACPU and cost-justified through the energy audit.
-DOE recommends that Grantees establish a separate health and safety budget cost category. - Reference to current Health and Safety Guidance is located in Section 2.3 of WPN 23-1.
+If Grantees choose not to have a separate H&S budget category, health and safety costs must be included in the calculation of the ACPU and cost-justified through the energy audit.
+DOE recommends that Grantees establish a separate health and safety budget cost category.